 - Dinden National Park

-Should I stay in Cairns or the Tablelands?
+Should I stay in Cairns, Port Douglas or the Tablelands?

-A lot of people have asked me this and my immediate reaction is always to say both!
+A lot of people have asked me this and my immediate reaction is always to say all three!
 If you’ve got the time on your trip to Cairns, I’d dedicate at least 20% of that to spending it in the Tablelands Region since there are just so many things to do up here.